 3. After the kids are tucked in bed at night

 This is what I most often do nowadays, but I usually have less energy to do it at this time of day.
 I often start my workout with low enthusiasm and go through the motions.
-Before I know it, I’m am fully into the moment and enjoying (if that’s what you want to call it) my workout. it also helps prime your body for a good night’s sleep.
+Before I know it, I am fully into the moment and enjoying (if that’s what you want to call it) my workout. it also helps prime your body for a good night’s sleep.

 I don’t go to a gym but I know plenty of moms that go to gyms where they offer child care.
 Sometimes you have to book ahead to ensure that they will have space for your child.